Vintage black carved link bracelet featuring chunky circular links and a decorative floral clasp with hand-carved detailing

 Some are handcrafted.
 Some are discovered.
 All are chosen to bring a little intrigue, beauty, or curiosity into your world.

-Antique Victorian mourning brooch from the Civil War era, crafted in black gutta percha with a rare chain pin design.
+Civil War era Victorian mourning brooch in black gutta percha with a rare chain pin design.

 🕯️ One of a kind — only one available.